palimdrome/palimdrome/README.md

 - 🌐 I'm interested on web and mobile development.
 - 💻 I'm currently learning different frameworks and technologies to widen my skillset.
 - 🎨 I also enjoy wireframing, learning UI/UX, and improving my overall design skills.
-- 🏆 2022 Goals: Collaborate with other developers and join a hackathon.
+- 🏆 2022 Goals: Get an internship to learn and collaborate with others.
 - ⚡ Fun Fact: I usually go by Lim and when added to my last name becomes a palindrome, thus, my username 😉